Ritwik-28/Automated-Call-Auditing/README.md

 # Documentation

-Refer to the <a href="Documents/" style="text-decoration: none;">Documents</a> folder for detailed documentation on the code structure, API usage, and customization options.
+Refer to the <a href="Documents/" style="text-decoration: none;">Documents</a> folder for detailed documentation on the code structure, API usage, Google Sheets/ Folders setup and customization options.

 #  License